Shaanz-cmd/Space_Game/README.md

-The game is to not let asteroids pass you.
-GamePlay is pretty easy won't loose unless because of a bug.
-Game is quite boring not alot going on no sound or Fancy animations.
+The game is to not let asteroids pass you.GamePlay is pretty easy won't loose unless because of a bug.Game is quite boring not alot going on no sound or Fancy animations.
 As a beginner quite happy to build it.:)
+Game is not fully built yet.
+A few more things are to be added.